kubos/kubos/docs/tutorials/querying-telemetry.rst

 (for an example of this, see the :doc:`mission application <first-mission-app>` tutorial).

-This tutorial will walk the user through the process of communicating with the :doc:`telemetry database service <../services/telemetry-db>` in order to retrieve a desired set of telemetry information.
+This tutorial will walk the user through the process of communicating with the :doc:`telemetry database service <../os-docs/services/telemetry-db>` in order to retrieve a desired set of telemetry information.

 Pre-Requisites
 --------------

-- :doc:`Install the Kubos SDK <../installation-docs/sdk-installing>`
+- :doc:`Install the Kubos SDK <../sdk-docs/sdk-installing>` or set up the dependencies required for a :doc:`local dev environment <../getting-started/setup>`
-- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of Kubos Linux <../installation-docs/index>`)
+- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of Kubos Linux <../obc-docs/index>`)

     - :ref:`Configuring Ethernet <ethernet>`

 - Have the telemetry database service running on a target OBC (this happens by default when running KubOS)
+- Windows users: :ref:`Make sure Windows is setup to allow UDP packets from the OBC <windows-udp>`

 Setup
 -----